Upcoming Programs & Events

 The following meetings and conferences are currently open for registration:

-Heapy’s PIVOT conference, September 17 in Dayton, OH.
-AIA CRAN® Symposium: Resilience in Practice, September 17-20 in Alexandria VA.
-AIA KY and AIA IN Momentum Convention, September 18-19 in Lexington, KY.
+Heapy’s PIVOT conference, September 17 in Dayton, OH, speakers and agenda now online.
 AIA Ohio’s Conference INTEGRATE: Connecting People, Ideas, & Spaces on September 25 and 26 in Columbus, OH.
 The 2025 REBUILD Conference will be October 2 (early bird registration ends September 12).
 The annual NOMA Conference will be October 8-12, 2025 in Kansas City, MO (ten virtual sessions available).
-Heritage Ohio Annual Preservation & Main Street Conference is October 14-16 in Canton, Ohio (early bird registration ends August 31).
-AIA’s Regional & Urban Design KC symposium URBAN MORPHOSIS: Reimagining Cities through Adaptation in Dallas, TX October 28-29 (early bird registration ends August 31).
+Heritage Ohio Annual Preservation & Main Street Conference is October 14-16 in Canton, Ohio.
+AIA’s Regional & Urban Design KC symposium URBAN MORPHOSIS: Reimagining Cities through Adaptation in Dallas, TX October 28-29.
 AIA’s Women’s Leadership Summit is November 3-5, 2025 in Atlanta GA.
+2025 Building Science Symposium in Cincinnati November 5-6, 2025 (early bird ends October 5).

 AIA Cincinnati is proudly an: